As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Willamette Valley Miners (WVM) is a non-profit organization based in Salem, Oregon, dedicated to promoting the interests of miners and prospectors throughout the Willamette Valley and beyond.

-WVM strives to educate its members and the public about responsible mining practices, environmental stewardship, and maintaining access to public lands for recreational gold prospecting.
+WVM is dedicated to educating its members and the public about responsible mining practices, being good stewards of the environment, and ensuring continued access to public lands for recreational gold prospecting.

-Members joining WVM can participate in monthly meetings, often featuring guest speakers, demonstrations, and opportunities to learn about the latest prospecting techniques and equipment.
+Members joining WVM can engage in monthly gatherings, which frequently showcase speakers, demonstrations, and chances to explore the newest prospecting techniques and equipment.

 The club also organizes group outings to various gold-bearing areas in Oregon, allowing members to hone their skills and prospect with like-minded individuals.